-Very similar to Cocobolo in looks and in tone (one set currently available)
+Very similar to Cocobolo in looks and in tone (none currently available)

 Black Limba, which is the sapwood and heartwood of the White Limba tree is similar in quality to mahogany and yet its distinct figure sets it apart from any other tonewood.

 Brazilian Rosewood is a protected species and the wood is therefore becoming increasingly hard to find.
 We look for old growth and CITES Certified wood.
 Brazilian Rosewood is considered to be the premier tonewood by luthiers and guitar and ukulele players.
 It is currently one of our most popular woods for custom order ukes.

 (sizes are indicated when you hover over the image)

 Bubinga grows in Africa and though not a true rosewood, it is often referred to as African Rosewood, It is as hard as the rosewoods, but has a finer texture.
 It has great stability and tone and makes a beautiful instrument.

 Chechen is a species of tree that grows in Mexico and Central America.
 It is often referred to as Caribbean Rosewood, because of its habitat and characteristics, though not a true rosewood.
 Chechen is a little known tonewood that is hard, dense and tight-grained and that can be found in colors ranging from amber to dark brown with beautiful figure.
 Given it offers a sustainable alternative to rosewoods, we expect you will be hearing more and more about it.